wu-kan/GoPTX/README.md

 # GoPTX

 GoPTX fuses two GPU concurrent kernels at PTX level to improve ILP.
 For more details, you can see our DAC'25 paper "GoPTX: Fine-grained GPU Kernel Fusion by PTX Level Instruction Flow Weaving".
-The source code will come soon.
+The source code and docker image will come soon.

 ## Quick start